lazzzyapp/lazzzy-extension/.github/PRIVACY.md

 # Privacy Policy

-As users of many other internet services, we recognizes that privacy is extremely important.
+As users of many other internet services, Lazzzy, LLC recognizes privacy is extremely important.
 Further details of the Lazzzy's privacy policy are outlined below.

 ## Where is your Data Saved